Current Group Research

 The study of ionic and molecular recognition, as carried out by supramolecular chemists, has largely focused on the binding and sensing of relatively simple targets, such as metal cations or inorganic anions.
 Our aim is to prepare novel receptor molecules capable of the recognition of more challenging targets, for example, ion pairs and chiral organic molecules.

 It is anticipated that promising receptors will be incorporated into sensory devices for the guest species which they preferentially bind.
 This can be achieved by linking the receptor to a reporter group, which provides a “real-world” response (e. g. an optical or electrochemical signal) upon binding of the ionic or molecular guest.
-Illustrated schematically below, examples of this are to be found in my DPhil research.
 Alternatively, a receptor may be immobilized into a material that is then packaged with an electrode to produce a sensory device.

 Sensing of ion or molecule